marius-team/marius/docs/user_guide/command_line_interface.rst

 \-\-dataset <dataset>
 +++++++++++++++++++++
 ``--dataset`` is an **optional** argument for ``marius_preprocess``.
-It can be one of the names of a Marius supported dataset.
+It can be one of the names of a Marius built-in dataset.
 It should not be used at the same time when ``--files`` is used.
 To see which datasets are supported by Marius, check out :ref:`dataset` table.